Lalithanjali-16/DevTinder/work.md

 - Difference between caret and tilde (^ vs ~)

 🔹 ^ (Caret) – "Compatible with" (more flexible)
         "express": "^4.17.1"
-Allows updates within the same major version.
-This includes bug fixes and new features, but not breaking changes.
+        Allows updates within the same major version.This includes bug fixes and new features, but not breaking changes.

         In this case, it will allow versions:

         >=4.17.1 and <5.0.0
         ✅ So it'll accept:
         4.17.2
         4.18.0
         ❌ But not: 5.0.0

         🔹 ~ (Tilde) – "Approximately equivalent to" (more strict)

         "express": "~4.17.1"
         Allows updates only within the same minor version.
 Usually used when you want to avoid surprises.
         In this case, it will allow versions:

         >=4.17.1 and <4.18.0
         ✅ So it'll accept:
         4.17.2
         ❌ But not:
         4.18.0
         5.0.0

+- Played with routes and route extensions

+⭐ Order of the routes matter ⭐

+- Installed Postman and used it for API testing
+- Tested get,post,delete API calls